19hours/sg-statutes/Acts/Environmental Public Health Act.md

 “showboard” includes showcase and any description of container used for the display of any article or thing;

-“specified amount” means the amount that is specified in an order made by the Commissioner for Labour under section 80H(2);
+“specified amount” means the amount that is specified in an order made by the Commissioner for Labour under section 80H(2)(a);

 [Act 15 of 2014 wef 01/04/2014]

+[Act 48 of 2018 wef 01/02/2019]

 “stable refuse” means the dung or urine of birds, poultry or animals and the sweepings or refuse or drainage from any stables or cattle-sheds or places for keeping animals, birds or poultry;